13 DNS allows for human-readable addresses

 Note

-13.4.2 Step 2: Buy a domain
+Step 2: Buy a domain

-13.4.3 Step 3: Configure DNS
+Step 3: Configure DNS

-Once you’ve got your domain, you have to configure your DNS.
-You’ll have to create 2 A records – one each for the \(\text{@}\) host and the \(\text{*}\) host pointing to your IP and one for the CNAME at the \(\text{www}\) with the value being your bare domain.
+Once you’ve got your domain, you need to configure your DNS.
+You’ll have to create 2 A records; one each for the \(\text{@}\) host and the \(\text{*}\) host pointing to your IP and one for the CNAME at \(\text{www}\) with the value being your bare domain.

 Exactly how you configure this will depend on the domain name provider you choose.
-In NameCheap, you configure this via a table under Advanced DNS, which looks like this.
+In Namecheap, you configure this via a table under Advanced DNS, which looks like this.

 Type Host Value TTL